Kushikatsu

 Kushikatsu (串カツ), also known as kushiage (串揚げ), is a Japanese dish of deep-fried skewered meat and vegetables.
 In Japanese, kushi (串) refers to the skewers used while katsu means a deep-fried cutlet of meat.

 Ingredients

 Kushikatsu can be made with chicken, pork, seafood, and seasonal vegetables.
-These are skewered on bamboo kushi; dipped in egg, flour, and panko; and deep-fried in vegetable oil.
-They may be served straight or with tonkatsu sauce.
+These are skewered on bamboo kushi, then dipped in seasoned flour, egg wash, and panko and deep-fried in vegetable oil.
+They may be served alone or with tonkatsu sauce.